bhavyajha17/Petstagram/README.md

 # Petstagram
-This is an instagram clone for pets using FULL STACK DEVELOPMENT.
+This is an instagram clone for pets using HTML,CSS and JAVASCRIPT.